MrRezoo/MrRezoo/README.md

 ### 🧐 More About Me:

 - 🔭 I’m currently working on ...
+Development of technical skills
 - 🌱 I’m currently learning ...
-Python & Data Mining
+Python
 - 👯 I’m looking to collaborate on ...
 Best Developers :)
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Telegram => Mr_Rezoo](https://t.me/MR_Rezoo)
 - 😄 Pronouns: ...
 Motivated